Soft Skills You'll Need to Be a Successful Police Officer

 Keen observation skills are essential.
 Being able to visually, mentally and emotionally gauge a situation quickly can save your life and the lives of others.
 Detail-oriented individuals tend to be better observers because they can pick out small (but important) details at a moment’s notice.
 If you're not a detail-oriented individual, try training yourself to be a better observer.

-Because conflict accompanies much of an officer's job, he or she must have the ability to resolve that conflict peacefully.
+Because conflict accompanies much of your job as an officer, you must have the ability to resolve that conflict peacefully.

 Consider asking yourself these questions during a conflict:

 - Are there ways to de-escalate the situation?

 - Are emotions too high to try to come to a compromise?